rwaltr/blog/content/page/about.md

 Since 2016, Started with [Fedora Linux!](https://getfedora.org/)

-I have also used Manjaro.
+I have also used Manjaro, Although I am back on Fedora.

 My perfered server of choice is CentOS; Perhaps Alpine if need be.